chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 Configure the OpenSearch `path.repo` setting by SSH to a single OpenSearch server by following the steps given below:

--   Create a .tomll file (`os_config.toml`) and add the following settings to the end of the file.
+-   Create a .toml file (`os_config.toml`) and add the following settings to the end of the file.

     ```sh
     [path]